Faced with 20,000 dead, care homes seek shield from lawsuits

 Other states that have emergency immunity measures are Alabama, Arizona, Connecticut, Georgia, Illinois, Kentucky, Massachusetts; Michigan, Mississippi, New Jersey, Nevada, Rhode Island, Vermont and Wisconsin.

 Their provisions vary but largely apply to injuries, deaths and care decisions, sometimes even to property damage.
-But there are limitations: Most make exceptions for gross negligence and willful misconduct.
+But there are limitations: Most make exceptions for gross negligence and willful misconduct, and they generally apply only during the emergency.

+Toby Edelman of the Center for Medicare Advocacy is troubled that homes are getting legal protections while family members aren’t being allowed to visit and routine government inspections have been scaled back.

 “Everything can’t be blamed on COVID-19.
 Other things can happen that are terrible,” she said.
 “Just to say we’re in this pandemic so anything goes, that seems too far."

+“They already knew in Washington how quickly this would spread,” she said.
+“They should have taken extreme measures, sensible measures.
+And they were not taken.”

+While the federal government has yet to release numbers on how the coronavirus has ravaged the industry, The Associated Press has been keeping its own tally based on state health departments and media reports, finding 20,058 deaths in nursing homes and long-term care facilities nationwide.

 All the new immunity laws notwithstanding, there is a potential wave of lawsuits coming.
 Illinois lawyer Steven Levin said he’s received dozens of calls from people considering suing homes over the outbreak.
+Florida lawyer Michael Brevda said his firm gets 10 to 20 calls a day.
 And a lawyer in Massachusetts said he’s gotten maybe 70 from families with relatives at homes struck by the virus.

 “We’re getting inundated,” said David Hoey, whose practice near Boston has been suing homes for 25 years.
 “They’re grieving and they’re confused. … ‘My loved one just died from COVID.
 What can I do?’”

-American Health Care Association CEO Mark Parkinson said the notion of lawyers gearing up for lawsuits now is “pathetic.”
+American Health Care Association CEO Mark Parkinson said the notion of lawyers gearing up for lawsuits in the “middle of a battle to save the elderly" is “pathetic” and doesn’t consider the hardships nursing home workers have endured.

-“These lawsuits are distracting facilities from being able to focus on taking care of people," he said.
-"We are in the middle of a battle right now.”
+“The second-guessing of people after a tragedy, if those people did the best that they could under the circumstances, is just wrong,” said Jim Cobb, the New Orleans attorney who successfully defended nursing home owners charged in the deaths of 35 residents who drowned in Hurricane Katrina.

+“There’s a lot to be said for someone acting in good faith in the face of a natural disaster and state of emergency, and they should have criminal immunity.”